 You can play to these connections in your application and receive a similar boost to your application as someone who is a legacy applicant.

-To Get Across the Finish Line
+Getting Across the Ivy League Admissions Finish Line

 Establishing a significant passion is the most important part of a successful application.
 However, on top of that, here are some additional tips and tricks to make an application even more competitive.